RobLoTech/Roblotech.github.io/docs/My Learning/TryHackMe/Learning Paths/SOC 1/Cyber Defense Frameworks/Junior Security Analyst Intro.md

-# Role: Security Operations Analyst
+# Junior Security Operations Analyst

 This role involves overseeing and managing event logs and alerts to ensure the security of an organization's digital environment.